mspath/mspath.github.io/index.md

 - 🔭 I’m currently working on filling the missing days in the Advent of Code series.

-Here I'm collecting notes, links and other materials to annotate and complement my [GitHub repo](https://github.com/mspath).
+Here I'm collecting notes, links and other materials to annotate and complement my [GitHub repo](https://github.com/mspath) and [Google developer profile](https://g.dev/hackr)

 ---